 objectives: research, teaching and dissemination.

-the fall of 2012, six teams initiated research on six projects in various areas
+Since 2012, a number of teams initiated research on various areas

 of international humanitarian law.
-Each team consists of three students, supervised
+Each team consisted of three students, supervised

 by one Leiden graduate and one Grotius fellow or associated researcher engaged